tagosney/My-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This code was from a Beginner's Guide to React w/Hooks: https://www.youtube.com/watch?v=9U3IhLAnSxM
+This code was from a Beginner's Guide to React w/Hooks by Colt Steele: https://www.youtube.com/watch?v=9U3IhLAnSxM

 ## Available Scripts